 While safety is the primary function of a racing harness, there’s a number of other considerations when choosing one for your requirements, like the type of motorsport competition you’ll be using it in, its ease of use, and your budget.

 We’ve compiled a list of our picks for the best harnesses available for specific requirements and what makes them standout options.
 As a refresher in the factors you need to consider when buying a racing harness, you may want to read our Racing Harness and Belts Buyers Guide, and head over to the Winding Road Racing online store to check out the entire selection of harnesses and belts available.

 We put Safecraft harnesses in the cars we race and recommend them for all the cars we build.
 Their ease of cinching and amazingly tight “no-back-off” adjusters just can’t be beat.
 The mechanical bits feel so precise that you’d think they were made in Germany.
-But, in fact, they come from Chicago and the brilliant mind of Grand-Am and Tudor United Sports Car Championship driver Charles Espenlaub.
+But, in fact, they come from Chicago and the brilliant mind of IMSA driver Charles Espenlaub.
+See all Safecraft harnesses.